maefae/reading-notes/class-13.md

 # 201 Reading Notes: Class 13 - Local Storage

+Why is this topic important?
+To avoid losing valuable data.

 [Local Storage and How To Use It On Websites](https://www.smashingmagazine.com/2010/10/local-storage-and-how-to-use-it/)

 Why would a developer use local storage for a web application?